abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Product category - objects](../11_natural_transformations/product_set.svg)

-And, finally, we make a category of that set by taking all morphisms coming from any of the two categories and replicate them to all pairs that feature some objects from their type signature.
+And, finally, we make a category out of that set by taking all morphisms coming from any of the two categories and replicate them to all pairs that feature some objects from their type signature, in the same way as we did for product groups (in this example, only one of the categories has morphisms).

 ![Product category](../11_natural_transformations/product_category.svg)